dvinothkumar/screenshot-link/README.md

 To enable the extension on local `file:///` URLs:

 1. Navigate to `chrome://extensions`
-2. Locate the Screenshot Capture extension and click on the `Details` button
+2. Locate the Screenshot Link extension and click on the `Details` button
 3. Make sure that the `Allow access to file URLs` switch is turned on

-Copy to clipboard:

-- it won't work on domains served on insecure `http://` protocol, but it will work on `http://localhost`
-- when using `Capture Viewport` you will be asked by the browser to grant read access to the clipboard
-- `Capture Viewport` won't work on PDF documents, use `Crop and Save` instead and select the entire screen area
+- `Full Screen Capture` won't work on PDF documents, use `Crop and Capture` instead and select the entire screen area

 # Manual Install

-The following instructions applies for: Chrome, Edge, Opera, Brave, Chromium and Vivaldi.

-Note that in any of the following cases you won't receive any future updates automatically!
+Note that you won't receive any future updates automatically!

 ## Load packed .crx

 1. Go to [releases] and pick a release that you want to install
-2. Download the `screenshot-capture.crx` file
+2. Download the `screenshot-link.crx` file
 3. Navigate to `chrome://extensions`
 4. Drag and drop the `markdown-viewer.crx` file into the `chrome://extensions` page

 ## Load unpacked .zip

 1. Go to [releases] and pick a release that you want to install
-2. Download the `screenshot-capture.zip` file and extract it
+2. Download the `screenshot-link.zip` file and extract it
 3. Navigate to `chrome://extensions`
 4. Make sure that the `Developer mode` switch is enabled
 5. Click on the `Load unpacked` button and select the extracted directory